boutdatansec/YACSDB/README.md

 ## JSONL file information

-APT reports from MITRE ATT&CK are available on [STIXNet](https://github.com/Mhackiori/STIXnet/blob/main/Dataset/Annotations.json).
+APT reports from MITRE ATT&CK are available on Marchiori's [STIXNet](https://github.com/Mhackiori/STIXnet/blob/main/Dataset/Annotations.json).

 JSONs have a dictionary with two keys:
 - data: Information about the report